How Do You Build Agency?

 This lesson examines what agency means, why generating solutions yourself produces deeper learning than receiving instructions, where to find technical information efficiently in 2025, and how this curriculum builds your capacity to direct your own learning.

-1. Why Instructions Fail
+1. Following Instructions

 You watch a tutorial on sound design.
 The person adjusts the ADSR envelope of the amplitude, the modulation on the low-pass filter, and adds effects.
 You follow along.
 Your patch sounds like theirs.
 You feel like you learned something.
 Two weeks later, you are trying to get the ADSR curve right on a sound and you cannot get it to do what you want it to do.